OWASP/Software-Component-Verification-Standard/en/0x14-V5-Component_Analysis.md

 are published to services such as the National Vulnerability Database (NVD), or are otherwise documented in public defect trackers, commit logs, or other public source.

+#### Component version currency
+If component versions are specified, then determining if a component is out-of-date or end-of-life is possible.
+Outdated and end-of-life components are more likely to be vulnerable and less likely to be supported as first-class entities.
+Out-of-date components can slow down system remediation due to interoperability issues.
+Using up-to-date components reduces exposure time and may include remediations of non-disclosed vulnerabilities.

 #### Component type
 Frameworks and libraries have unique upgrade challenges and associated risk.
 Abstractions, coupling, and architectural design patterns may affect the risk of using a given component type.
 Libraries, frameworks, applications, containers,